 The national chief and vice chief are Arrowmen elected to one-year terms by the section chiefs during the annual national planning meeting.
 They serve as members of the national Order of the Arrow committee, providing the opinion of youth Arrowmen on national OA policy.
 They also serve as the presiding officers for the national OA event.
 They are advised in their responsibilities by the national OA committee chairman and the Order of the Arrow National Director.
 The professional adviser is the Order of the Arrow Associate Director, a national professional Scouter.

-National Chief - Derek Porter
+National Chief - Timothy Reiss

-National Vice Chief - Greg Brown
+National Vice Chief - Steven Buer

-National OA Committee Chairman - Mike Hoffman
+National OA Committee Chairman - Chris A. Grove, M.D.

-National OA Director - Matt Dukeman
+Incoming OA Director - Cortland Bolles

 The National Committee is a group of youth and adults tasked with running the Order of the Arrow.
 Committee members put in countless hours of service every year to make the OA's programs possible.